Drinking Water in Albania – The Complete Guide for Safe and Refreshing 2025!

 No — locals in Albania, just like visitors, can’t safely drink the tap water.
 It’s a no-go for both locals and tourists.
 So, when it comes to staying hydrated, locals also opt for bottled water to be on the safe side! 💧🚫

-What’s the best bottled bater in Albania?
+What’s the best bottled water in Albania?

 When it comes to bottled water in Albania, “Birra Peja” and “Dukagjini” are popular local choices.
 These brands offer purified and natural spring water, providing a refreshing and safe option for staying hydrated during your Albanian adventures.
 Give them a try and keep cool! 🏞️💧 No matter the brand, here are two key things to keep in mind about bottled water in Albania: